marthamwangi09/delani-studio/README.md

 Submit a pull request :D
 History

-TODO: Write history
+TO DO: Write history

 Credits
-TODO: Write credits
+TO DO: Write credits

 Known bugs
 mail chimp API is not functional at the moment

 CONTACT
 If you have any question or contributions, please email me at [marthamwangi09@gmail.com]